 Characters from the Mario & Luigi series.
-Entries on the eponymous duo and allies from other games can be found here.
-Entries on Bowser, Kamek, and the rest of Bowser's minions aside from the Elite Trio can be found here.
+Entries on the eponymous duo can be found here and allies from other games can be found here.
+Bowser's entry is here, while Kamek and the rest of Bowser's minions aside from the Elite Trio can be found here.
 Birdo is found here.

-Scaled Up: Being forcibly transformed in Dragohoho.
+- Scaled Up: Being forcibly transformed into Dragohoho.

 The good-natured ruler of the Beanbean Kingdom, Queen Bean was driven to a mad rampage when Cackletta infected her with a worm.
 She is eventually snapped out of it by the Bros.

-100% Adoration Rating: She is apparently quite beloved by her subjects, which is shown during Dream Team's Chain of Deals when you must give a photo of Queen Bean to a homesick Beanish to cheer him up.
+- 100% Adoration Rating: She is apparently quite beloved by her subjects, which is shown during Dream Team's Chain of Deals when you must give a photo of Queen Bean to a homesick Beanish to cheer him up.

-Abnormal Ammo: When her arms are taken out as a boss, she spits beans at the Bros. to attack.
+- Abnormal Ammo: When her arms are taken out as a boss, she spits beans at the Bros. to attack.

-The Caligula: Averted, as she seems to be a very effective ruler when snapped out of her rage.
+- The Caligula: Averted, as she seems to be a very effective ruler when snapped out of her rage.

-Cognizant Limbs: Her arms must be taken out before you can attack her proper.
+- Cognizant Limbs: Her arms must be taken out before you can attack her proper.

-Shockwave Stomp: As a boss, she can pound the ground with her fists to create a shockwave.
+- Shockwave Stomp: As a boss, she can pound the ground with her fists to create a shockwave.

 Queen Bean's cloaked advisor who helps the brothers after they free her from the bowels of the castle.
 Cackletta disguised herself as her and used her appearance to not only steal Peach's voice, but also trick the Brothers into disabling the security system around the Beanstar, thus getting the plot started.

-Beta Couple: With Toadsworth, as indicated by the last cutscene showing the two hugging affectionately before he has to return to the Mushroom Kingdom.
+- Beta Couple: With Toadsworth, as indicated by the last cutscene showing the two hugging affectionately before he has to return to the Mushroom Kingdom.

-Milking the Giant Cow: Waves her arms in a wizard-like fashion sometimes when saying something dramatic or when agitated.
+- Milking the Giant Cow: Waves her arms in a wizard-like fashion sometimes when saying something dramatic or when agitated.

 - Rescue Introduction: She is first met for real (by both the characters and the player) when the Mario Bros. unlock her jail cell.
 The fact that she talks to them as if she has just met them for the first time is also the first clear indication that the "Lady Lima" you met earlier was actually a fake.